Barhebraeus: Veneration and legacy

 Barhebraeus stands as one of the most venerated saints of the Oriental Orthodox Church, and a towering figure of pride within the Syriac Orthodox Church.
 Renowned as both a blessed monastic saint and a genius polymath, he combined sanctity with scholarship and excelled in theology, philosophy, medicine, and the Syriac language.
 His intellectual output revived Syriac literature and learning in an age when it had declined, thus contributing to what has often been termed the Syriac Renaissance.

-His feast day in the Syriac Orthodox Church is observed on 30 July, the date of his repose.
+His feast day in the Syriac Orthodox Church is observed on 30 July, the date of his death.
 His relics, interred at Mor Mattai Monastery, remain a major pilgrimage site for the faithful.

+In March 1986, Patriarch Ignatius Zakka I Iwas celebrated the "700th anniversary of the passing of Maphrian Barhebraeus to the heavenly abode", dedicating that year's patriarchal encyclical to him.
+The encyclical included a short biography and encouraged the faithful to emulate his life and teachings, in addition to invoking his intercession.
+In February 2026, coinciding with the 800th anniversary of Barhebraeus's birth, Patriarch Ignatius Aphrem II issued that year's Lent encyclical, urging the faithful to read the Bible, especially in times of need and danger, in line with Barhebraeus's life and teachings, which emphasised a steadfast dedication to the Gospels.

 Descriptions

-Patriarch Ignatius Aphrem I Barsoum devoted numerous pages of The Scattered Pearls to praising Barhebraeus, calling him one of the "great philosophers and theologians of the Orient as well as the world" and "the most luminous star that ever shone on the firmament of the Syrian nations and his encyclopaedic knowledge makes him all the more unique and unequalled."
+Patriarch Ignatius Aphrem I Barsoum devoted numerous pages of The Scattered Pearls to praising Barhebraeus, calling him one of the "great philosophers and theologians of the Orient as well as the world" and "the most luminous star that ever shone on the firmament of the Syrian nations and his encyclopaedic knowledge makes him all the more unique and unequalled".
 He also used many laudatory titles such as "Ocean of Wisdom", "Light of East and West", "King of Learned Men", "Greatest Sage", "Holy Father", and "The Most Learned Man Possessing Divine Knowledge".
 Barsoum further commended Barhebraeus's mastery of Syriac, Arabic, Armenian, and Persian, writing, "His Syriac style is very powerful, lucid and attractive.
 Whenever his reader dives into his books he finds unique and precious pearls.
-He would end his reading by bowing his head in great reverence to the prince of writers, the king of learned men, and without exception, the most famous Syrian scholar."
+He would end his reading by bowing his head in great reverence to the prince of writers, the king of learned men, and without exception, the most famous Syrian scholar".